xapple/cbmcfs3_runner/README.md

-# `cbm_runner` version 0.2.0
+# `cbmcfs3_runner` version 0.2.1

-Here, `cbm_runner` is a python package for dealing with the automation and running of a complex series of models involving the European economy, carbon budgets and their interactions.
+Here, `cbmcfs3_runner` is a python package for dealing with the automation and running of a complex series of models involving the European economy, carbon budgets and their interactions.
 Notably in relation to the CBM-CFS3 model developed by Canada.

 ## Warnings